I couldn’t imagine my life without meditation and accessing my inner sanctuary.

 “Oh, I see… so you’re not going to take a side on this?

 “No, but I’ll give you an example of perspective.
-I was sitting right there, ten feet away from you guys while you were arguing and yelling at each other.
-I could have opened my eyes and said, ‘hey you two guys!
+I was sitting right here, ten feet away from you guys while you were arguing and yelling at each other.
+I could have opened my eyes and said, ‘hey you two!
 Can’t you see I’m meditating over here?
 Keep it down, or take your argument elsewhere!’
 But, I didn’t.
 I stayed in my space and kept breathing and relaxing amidst the chaos.”

 “Hmmmmm….. but there’s an entire park where he could have exercised.
 Did he have to do it three feet away from me?”

 I didn’t say anything.
 I just smiled.

 “So, you’re going to stay neutral on this?

 Just then a small brown sparrow flew directly over his shoulder and into our conversation space.
 It landed on the fence and started fluttering and shaking its wings.
 It looked like it was stretching after flight.

 I said, “You see that bird?
 It just flew right over your shoulder and into this space.
 And, it’s sitting there flapping its wings right now.
 We could say it’s being rude.
 But, we have a different perspective when we look at that bird.
 It’s a creature that simply landed in our environment.”

 I continued, “Not only that, but there’s a language barrier between us and that little bird.
 We can’t communicate with it and tell it what’s on our mind – we can only accept it, as it is… a bird that flew into this space.”

 He looked at the bird and then looked at me, “You seem like a peaceful person.
 And, you look very relaxed.
 What kind of meditation were you doing?
 Was that some kind of Buddhism or a mantra or something?”